Parta/smallbackendproject/README.md

 - If you don't have to use the library FriendsOfSymfony or even Symfony, Which framework/library you will use to make the test and why?

 Frontend:
-- Explain the reason behind your choice of graph

 - Explain your method for validating input fields for the login